Ana-0804/django-polling-app/README.md

-# Blink Simple Blog Rest API
+# Simple poll

-> This is Simple Blog Backend  built using Django
+> This is Simple poll Backend  built using Django

 ## Technologies Used
 - python - version 3.11.0